mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/taco-shop/tezos-taco-shop-smart-contract.md

 </Syntax>

 **The test passed !
-That's it - Pedro can now sell tacos on-chain, thanks to Tezos & LIGO.**
+That's it - Pedro can now sell tacos on-chain, thanks to Mavryk & LIGO.**

 ---